 2. Write a Killer Description

-Even if the contents of your book are amazing, no one’s going to pick it up and read it without knowing what it’s about.
-That’s when the book description comes in, so it needs to be the most workshopped piece of writing you put out in the world.
+Even if your book is amazing, no one will pick it up and read it without knowing what it’s about.
+That’s where the book description shines, so it needs to be the most workshopped piece of writing you put out in the world.

-What you write in your description is what you’re using to sell your book.
+Your description is what you’re using to sell your book.
 You should absolutely write a few versions of your description.
 After you’re done writing those versions, get feedback on which is the most effective.
 Marketing your book will be much easier with a great description.

 Building an email list for your book is one of the most effective ways to market because you’re getting word directly into people’s inboxes.
 The marketing channel with the highest return on investment in the game?
 That’s email.